hobanwash/PyCan/notes.md

 Now, with GitHub Actions configured, you have a simple CI/CD pipeline to automatically build your Docker image, run tests, and even deploy your Flask app.
 You can further extend the workflow to match your specific use case, such as adding deployment steps or more complex testing.

-Let me know if you need help with any part of the setup or if you'd like to dive deeper into more advanced CI/CD topics!
+Let me know if you need help with any part of the setup or if you'd like to dive deeper into more advanced CI/CD topics! hope this works